grace-bible/GAM-boarding-scripts/README.md

   - Removes users from groups and hides them from the Global Address List (GAL).

 - **Reporting Script (`print.sh`)**:
-  - Generates comprehensive reports including:
+  - Generates comprehensive reports on:
     - Organizations
     - Users
     - Groups